staratlas-italia/frontend/docs/README_EN.md

 ## About

-As the name `candy-machine` suggests, the main gola of this small website is to create a [Metaplex](https://www.metaplex.com/) candy-machine to reward the guild members with NFTs.
+The main goal of this small website is to create a web3.0 App to ship useful tools and rewards the guild members.

 ## Getting started